What Is The Best Fillet Knife For Cleaning Fish

 110 Volt Electric Fillet Knives

 If the price point has you shying away from the cordless knives for now then there is a great option for you.
-A corded fillet knife cost roughly half of what the lithium knives cost.
-The corded fillet knife is a great option and what I have used for years.
+A corded fillet knife costs roughly half of what lithium knives cost.
+A corded fillet knife is a great option and is what I have used for years.
 I have had a Rapala electric fillet knife for many years and it is still going strong.
 There are other knives that work great and one stands out and that is the Mister Twister electric knife.
 I used this knife many years ago.